MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/index.md

 > for details.

 For data ingestion properties, see [data ingestion properties](https://docs.microsoft.com/azure/data-explorer/ingestion-properties).
-For a list of supported formats for data ingestion see [data formats](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).
+For a list of supported formats for data ingestion, see [data formats](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats).